alfy32/school/cs-5200/hw2/ProtocolDefinition.md

 Conversations, Communication Patterns, and Messages
 ---------------------------------------------------

 Table 1 lists the possible types of conversations involved in the system.
 It describes the protocol, initiator, participants, and pattern involved in the conversations.
 Figures 2-4 illustrate the *Request-Reply* pattern.
+Figure 5 illustates the *One-Way* pattern.

 ### Table 1 - Converstations and Protocols